bitfinexcom/bfx-stuff-ui/README.md

 #### TWITTER SENTIMENT ANALYSISYS AND CHART MARKERS

+Subscribes to a list of Twitter influencers, performs basic sentiment analysis and adds the relative markers to Bitfinex UI chart.
 ```
 node bi.json chart_marks_twitter
 ```

 #### TELEGRAM BOT AND CHART MARKERS

+Registers a Telegram Bot command: `notify`
+Once started you'll be able to run `/notify fooooooo` and you'll see `fooooooo` appearing as notification in Bitfinex UI

 ```
 node bi.json notify_telegram